Forest Buffet at Harrahs Lake Tahoe

-Desserts are their strong suit with a huge selection of tarts, puffs, cakes, pies, made to order crepes, and soft serve.
+Desserts are their strong suit with a huge selection of tarts, puffs, cakes, pies, made to order crepes, warm bread pudding, confections, and soft serve.
+Gluten free cakes too!

 Bacon wrapped filet mignon and prime rib was average.
-On another occasion the turkey was edible.
+On another occasion the turkey was passable.

 Salads were average as were most of the Asian dishes.
-Pork buns were surprisingly solid.
+Red Bean dessert buns were surprisingly solid.
 Another time the lotus wrapped rice was over steamed.

 Ribs, fajitas, fried chicken, onion rings were forgettable.
 Ham was too salty.

-Service – Forest Buffet at Harrahs Lake Tahoe is pretty much taking your drink order, refilling drinks, and taking plates away.
+Service – Forest Buffet at Harrahs Lake Tahoe’s service is pretty much taking your drink order, refilling drinks, and taking plates away.
 Service was adequate but not as good as the best buffets.

 Value – Prices are typical for a buffet of this caliber, gone are the days of $9.95 buffets.
-At $19.95, it is hard to beat.
-Think of it as a good dessert buffet.
+At this price, it is hard to beat.
+Think of it as a good dessert buffet on your vacation.